Where We Are Today

 Composite readiness score

-Your daily readiness is a weighted blend of subjective feel and wearable data:
+Daily readiness would be a weighted blend of subjective feel and wearable data:

 | Signal | Weight |